 My mother-in-law and I bond over cooking shows.
 We both enjoy baking and talking about what we would make in the contestants’ place.
 In our discussions, we keep coming back to macarons.
-While I’ve eaten many macarons, neither of us has made them… until yesterday!
+While I’ve eaten many macarons, I have never made them… until yesterday!

 A few weeks ago I happened across a recipe for Fruity Pebbles macarons.
 As a kid, I loved this cereal and this recipe finally motivated me to get the ingredients (and a kitchen scale) to make them.

-This week, my in-laws came to visit and we had our time in the kitchen.
+This week, my in-laws came to visit and my mother-in-law and I had our time in the kitchen.

 For a first try, I’m pleased with how our experiment turned out.
-The shells had a nice chewy inner texture like they are supposed to.
-The outside didn’t puff up quite like they’re supposed to, but I don’t think I got the Fruity Pebbles quite as finely ground as I needed to and we didn’t use the dehydrated powdered egg whites.
+The shells had the distinctive, chewy macaron texture.
+The outside didn’t puff up quite like macarons are supposed to, but I don’t think I got the Fruity Pebbles quite as finely ground as I needed to.

 The flavor conjured up memories of Saturday morning cartoons and cereal on the living room floor.
-However, these are a tad too sweet.
+However, this version of macarons was a tad too sweet.
 Even my preschooler couldn’t finish his cookie.
 Perhaps these just need to be made into mini macarons.